 Trolling motors are typically gas or electric-powered motors that allow you to move around faster than you could with paddling, but not fast enough to break a wake zone.
 Trolling motors don’t go over five miles per hour.
 This may seem slow to some but it’s the perfect speed to troll, which means you toss your fishing line out in the water while you’re moving to see if anything will bite.

-A great benefit of trolling motors is that most are hands-free operation.
+A great benefit of trolling motors is that most are hands-free operations.
 You just steer with your foot, leaving your hands free to cast your rod to your heart’s desire.
 When it comes time to select the correct trolling motor for your canoe, you’ll need to know how much it will weigh.
 You need to determine an approximate total weight, meaning how much it will be with you and your gear on board, as well as the canoe itself.

 Once you have your weight, you’ll need to do a bit of simple math.
 You need 2 pounds of thrust for every 100 pounds of weight.
 You have a range between 20 pounds and 112 pounds of thrust for trolling motors.
 The most common choice for canoes is 55 pounds of thrust.
 Although some anglers prefer a lower 36 pounds of thrust.
 This option gives you a longer run time, while still getting a decent amount of speed.
 A 55-pound thrust will average between 4 and 6 miles per hour.